 Determine how many times you will service the windows in your contract and how many touch-up’s you will include.
 You can use Route’s Estimator Tool to help you come up with a good price margin.

-Factor in a little more money than the estimator gives you to cover unforeseen circumstances.
+Factor in a little more money than the Estimator gives you to cover unforeseen circumstances in your window cleaning bid.
 Having a small cushion is a good thing and will prevent you from underbidding.

 Then make a note of what it will cost to go beyond what’s outlined in the contract in a separate section.
 This includes things like emergencies or touch up’s that weren’t included in your main proposal.